lmadgula/-lmadgula-.github.io/README.md

-##Portfolio
+## Portfolio

 Throughout this README you can find personal as well as academic projects I have been working on recently.
 This file serves as a directory.
-If you have any questions, feel free to contact me at [contact me](mailto:laasya.m1@gmail.com@gmail.com)
+If you have any questions, feel free to contact me at [laasya.m1@gmail.com](mailto:laasya.m1@gmail.com@gmail.com)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Personal Projects

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block